Revolutionary Socialism in the 21st Century

 Revolutionary Socialism in the 21st Century (also known as rs21) is a political organisation in Britain.
 It was initially founded to "facilitate debate and clarify revolutionary socialist ideas, support collective work in workplace struggle and social movements, and argue for revolutionary socialism and Marxism".
-Its members are involved in trade unionism, as well as campaigning "around housing, Palestine solidarity, migrant rights, trans liberation and many other issues."
+Its members are involved in trade unionism, as well as campaigning "around housing, Palestine solidarity, migrant rights, and many other issues."